Fishing and offshore wind

 We know from looking at other offshore wind projects around the world that it is possible, but every country has its own regulations.

-Because this is Australia’s first offshore wind project, there are no existing regulations.
-The Australian Government is developing a regulatory framework to enable the construction, operation and decommissioning of offshore renewable projects.
+Because offshore wind is new to Australia, there are no existing regulations.
+The Australian Government is developing draft regulations to enable the construction, operation and decommissioning of offshore renewable projects.

 Fish surveys